How to write the perfect personal statement

 Plan plan plan!

 The secret to writing a winning personal statement lies in the preparation.
-As a result, the first thing you should do is make a plan.
+The first thing you should do is make a plan.
 Start by writing down all your ideas in a mindmap or bullet point form – remember, at this point no idea is a bad one.
-Getting all your thoughts down on paper can help you sort through the ones you might actually want to include and start planning a coherent structure.

 If you’re struggling for ideas try thinking about the below questions: